francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 ## Why does this matter?
 This is one of the first results giving us a better insight into the highly dimensional functions computed by DNNs.
-Indeed, very similar analyses had been previously carried out to predict the trainability of random networks at initialisation.
-Moreover, since at the infinite width, the DNN is a GP, one can perform exact Bayesian inference with GPs.
-While far from a full model of DNNs, for simple fully connected networks these GPs have been found outperform trained finite-width DNNs.
+Indeed, very similar analyses had been previously carried out to predict the trainability of random networks at initialisation [[7]](#7)[[8]](#8).
+Moreover, since an infinite-width DNN is a GP, one can perform exact Bayesian inference with GPs.
+While far from being an accurate model of DNNs, for simple fully connected networks these GPs have been found outperform trained finite-width DNNs.

 In the next post of this series on infinite-width limits of DNNs, we will look at what happens during training.